WokLibCodeClub/.github/profile/README.md

 Please make sure you arrive so that you have time to log in to your Scratch account and be ready to start coding at 10.30 am. ***PLEASE*** make sure you know your password (write it down if you need to) so that you are able to log in without a problem on Saturday.

-At the next session we will be exploring a coding game called [Rapid Router](https://www.codeforlife.education/rapidrouter) on the *Code For Life* website.
-This is a game with many levels which get more and more difficult, and introduce the main concepts of coding.

-### Signing up for a Rapid Router account

-If you want to save your progress in Rapid Router as you progress through the levels you can make a Rapid Router account, and to do this you will need to use a parent's email address.
-We will show you how you can do this at the session, but the webpage to sign up is [https://www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
-Once you have made an account you can login by going to [codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the Log in button.

-We will continue with the [*Space Talk* project](https://projects.raspberrypi.org/en/projects/space-talk), and build up the code on the screen for those that want to follow along.
-If you are happy to work on your own from instructions on a website we can show you other projects you can build.

 **NOTE**: If you want to be able to *share* your Scratch projects with the club leaders and other coders your Scratch account needs to be *confirmed*.
 You can find the instructions for doing this at [this](https://scratch.mit.edu/faq/#accounts) weblink, under the heading *How do I confirm my account?*.
 It seems to be quite common that people can't find the first email sent by Scratch.
 In this case, follow the instructions to have them resend the email.

 Scratch has produced a page of information for parents.
 You can find it [here](https://scratch.mit.edu/parents/).

-If you have never done any coding before we recommend trying out a game called If you want to save your scores as you go through the levels you can create a Code For Life account at
+At the next session we will be exploring a coding game called [Rapid Router](https://www.codeforlife.education/rapidrouter) on the *Code For Life* website.
+This is a game with many levels which get more and more difficult, and introduce the main concepts of coding.

+#### Signing up for a Rapid Router account

+If you want to save your progress in Rapid Router as you progress through the levels you can make a Rapid Router account, and to do this you will need to use a parent's email address.
+We will show you how you can do this at the session, but you will need to do this at home duroing the week.
+The webpage for signing up is [https://www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
+Once you have made an account you can login by going to [codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the Log in button.

+Depending on how the session goes we may also do Scratch coding using some of the projects on the Raspberry Pi Projects webpages.

 ## Python session, 26th October 2024 at 11.45 am